Kunlong1994/lab3/Alt-Lab-2.-DIY-Arduino.md

 ## In The Report
-For the report, make a copy of this wiki page for your own repository, and then delete everything but the headers and the sections between the **stars**.
+For the report, use a copy of this page of the README.md in the directory for this lab in your own repository.
+You can delete everything but the headers and the sections between the stars.
 Write the answers to the questions under the starred sentences.
-Include snippets of code that explain what you did.
+Include code that you wrote.

 Deliverables are due next Tuesday.
 Post a link to the wiki page on your main class hub page.